apache/cordova-plugin-file/README.md

+---
+title: File
+description: Read/write files on the device.
+---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file